+- How much does this job pay?

+- What's the benefits package like?

-- How much does this job pay? - How soon could I get promoted?
+- How soon could I get promoted?

+- How soon can I take a vacation?

 Last Task:

 CLOSE THE SALE!
 Tell them you would really like the job and contribute to their mission, etc. Be sure to reinforce your fit with the position and the organization.